tuppulix/GeoSint-challange-CTF/src/README.md

 - Responses include a cooldown timer when the limit is hit.
 - Adjust behaviour in `checkChallengeRateLimit` (e.g., change window or bucket key) as needed.

-## Panorama Retrieval (Optional)

-Legacy scripts `pull_challs.js` and `pull_challs_fast.js` remain available if you want to fetch Google Street View tiles automatically.
-They expect entries in `challs.json` with `pano` IDs and will populate the `public/img` folders.
-For pre-rendered/static scenes you can ignore these scripts and simply supply your own `pano.jpg`.

 ## Credits